fredemmott/XRFrameTools/README.md

 Ask in the games forums, subreddit, Discord, or your favorite other place relevant to the game.

-Steps vary widely between systems and games, and I am unable to provide any help with any specific games or hardware.
+Steps vary widely between systems and games, and I am unable to provide any help with any specific games or hardware;
+I just provide a measurement tool.

 ## What do the numbers mean?

-There are 1000 microsecond (*µs*) in 1 millisecond (*ms*), and 1000 milliseconds in 1 second, so there are 1,000,000 microseconds per second.
+Times are in microseconds; 1000 microseconds (*µs*) in 1 millisecond (*ms*), and 1000 milliseconds in 1 second, so there are 1,000,000 microseconds per second.

+### Game Timings

-- FPS: frames per second
+- *FPS:* frames per second
-- Frame interval: time between each frame, in microseconds (*µs*).
+- *Frame interval:* time between each frame, in microseconds (*µs*).
 The FPS is 1,000,000 divided by the average frame interval
-- Wait CPU: the amount of time the CPU spends waiting for the best time to start the next frame, to line up with the next display refresh.
-This is roughly equivalent to 'waiting for VSync'; if you decrease the game's CPU usage, you should expect this number to *increase*, in order to intentionally delay the next frame to line up with the panel refresh
-- Render CPU: the amount of time the CPU spends producing work for the GPU
+- *Render CPU:* the amount of time the CPU spends producing work for the GPU
-- Runtime CPU: the amount of time the CPU spends in the OpenXR runtime, excluding Wait CPU
-- App CPU: the amount of time spent waiting for the game, excluding Render CPU
+- *App CPU:* the amount of time spent waiting for the game, excluding Render CPU

-- Render GPU: the amount of time the GPU spent working on the work the CPU submitting during "Render CPU"
+- *Render GPU:* the amount of time the GPU spent working on the work the CPU submitting during "Render CPU"

-In multithreaded apps, the 'App CPU' may not include all the CPU time spent on each frame; it only includes the amount of time that submitting frames to the headset is blocked by the app.
+### Synchronization Timings

+- *Wait CPU:* the time taken by `xrWaitFrame` - *you should not try to reduce this*.
+The amount of time the CPU spends waiting for the best time to start the next frame, to line up with the next display refresh and reduce latency.
+This is roughly equivalent to 'wait for v-sync'.
+The two ways to reduce this number are:
+    - make the game *slower*
+    - 'turbo mode', 'prefer framerate over latency', or other similarly-worded options; these are roughly equivalent to 'uncap framerate and turn off v-sync'.
+- *Begin CPU*: the time taken by `xrBeginFrame`.
+This will usually be very close to 0, and is only included for completeness.
+- *Submit CPU:* the time taken by `xrEndFrame`.
+When this is high, it is usually waiting for the GPU to finish work that has been submitted; despite being a CPU-based timing, this number is usually lowered by reducing your graphics settings.

+v0.0.3 and below included *'Runtime CPU'*; this was a technically-correct but misleading label for a combination of 'Begin CPU' and 'Submit CPU'.
+Your runtime vendor and headset manufacturer ***can not*** help you reduce these numbers - don't ask them for help with this.

-### Video memory
+### Video Memory

-- Current Usage: the amount of VRAM used by the game
+- *Current Usage:* the amount of VRAM used by the game
-- Budget: an upper limit for the amount of VRAM that Windows has provided; if this is less than the Current Usage, you should expect crashes and other issues
+- *Budget:* an upper limit for the amount of VRAM that Windows has provided; if this is less than the Current Usage, you should expect crashes and other issues
-- Current reservation: the amount of VRAM the game has reserved
+- *Current reservation:* the amount of VRAM the game has reserved
-- Available for Reservation: the maximum amount of VRAM the game could reserve.
+- *Available for Reservation:* the maximum amount of VRAM the game could reserve.
 The current reservation is included in this number

 ### GPU Throttling (NVIDIA-only)